 After a year that saw Disney parks shut, cruises cancelled and films held back, the brand will be hoping its festive effort is a reminder to those under lockdown in the run up to Christmas.

-We think it will be a huge hit and is for a great cause, we’d love to hear your thoughts?
+We think it will be a huge hit and is for a great cause.
+What do you think?
 Is this up there with the likes of John Lewis and Sainsbury’s efforts?
-You can leave your comments below.